High School Specialty Program Application

 - If you are a current SCUSD student, programs that require teacher recommendations will require you to select your current Language Arts teacher and one other teacher before you can submit the online application.
 Your teachers will receive an email requesting them to fill out a recommendation form for you via Infinite Campus.

-- If you are a non-SCUSD student and apply to a program that requires recommendations, you will need to give two current teachers a recommendation form and stamped envelope to fill in and mail to the selected programs.
-More information about this can be found in the hard copy application packet.
+- If you are a student who lives outside our district boundaries and apply to a program that requires recommendations, you will need to give two current teachers a recommendation form and stamped envelope to fill in and mail to the Enrollment Center.
+More information about this can be found in the application packet.

 How can I make a change to a submitted application?